 This information, including personal information about you if included in the information you provide to IDLab, may be shared with the following persons:

 Non-Confidentiality of Co-created Projects.
 The existence and description of co-created projects are considered public information by IDLAB and are not subject to confidentiality provisions from the moment a submission for a co-creation project at IDLAB is made.
 After such submission, you accept that project title, description, participant, and status information may be published by IDLAB on its website and updated as needed during the life of the project.
 You further accept that IDLAB, during the Intake process of co-created projects, may approach and share co-created project information with third parties, at IDLAB’s discretion, for the purpose of verifying if selected third parties would have interest in participating in or funding the project.
+For greater clarity, the following provision applies to the outreach phase of the intake process of IDLab’s co-creation projects:

 Your information may also be communicated to IDLab service providers such as IDLab consultants to whom it is necessary to communicate the information.